Basic Photography Tip; Using the timer for lowlight photos.

 My favorite and most used feature of today’s digital cameras is the onboard timer.
 Although a remote control would be my personal preference, the timer allows the photographer the option of letting the lens meter the available light and adjust the shutter and iris to an appropriate speed and size for a decent image.
 Then, set the camera down on a stabile or immobile object in order to avoid movement of the camera during image capture.

-over and demonstrate the basic steps I use with my Nikon P90.
+In the video, I quickly go over and demonstrate the basic steps I use with my Nikon P90.
 This technique can be mastered quickly with minimal practice.
 I take many shots so I have a wide selection of photos to choose from when I review my images.
 Especially if I am shooting with a specific theme or for a story.
 I will actually rehearse the movements I need to make on a shoot before I go out.
 I go step by step a few times over so I am familiar with the motions and actions I will take when I begin shooting.
 This also forces me to check the gear and equipment before I head out as well.

 These are all easy steps to take in building what I like to call “Work Flow”.
 Developing a good work flow makes being creative more enjoyable as well as more efficient.